benkeen/generatedata/README.md

 This is the repo for the downloadable version of [generatedata.com](http://www.generatedata.com).
 The script is basically an *engine* to generate any sort of random data in any format.
-It currently comes with 30 or so *Data Types* (types of data it generates), plus 8 *Export Types* (formats for the data), but it can be extended in any way you want.
-Check out the [developer documentation](http://benkeen.github.io/generatedata/developer.html) for that.
+It currently comes with 30 or so *Data Types* (types of data it generates), 8 *Export Types* (formats for the data), plus around 30 data sets for specific countries (city names, regions etc).
+But more importantly it can be extended in any way you want.
+Check out the [developer documentation](http://benkeen.github.io/generatedata/developer.html) for more information on that.
 If you need to generate random data programmatically rather than manually via the UI, you can use the [REST API](http://benkeen.github.io/generatedata/api.html).

 The master branch now contains the incomplete v4 rewrite, so if you're downloading the script, get the most recent
 tag: https://github.com/benkeen/generatedata/releases